kubernetesvillage/CloudLabIDE/README.md

 ## License

-- This project is licensed under the MIT License.
+- This project is licensed under the GPL-3.0 license.
 See the [LICENSE](LICENSE) file for details.
 - This repository uses code from the [AWS EKS Workshop](https://github.com/aws-samples/eks-workshop-v2/), licensed under the Apache-2.0.

 ## Credits